kyma-project/cli/docs/08-02-cli-in-serverless.md

   cat handler.py
   ```

-  This command returns a result confirming that the local sources were synchronized with cluster changes:
+  This command returns the result confirming that the local sources were synchronized with cluster changes:

   ```py
   def main(event, context):